GuilhermeBn198/Program-Slicing_PIC/README.md

 # Program Slicing PIC
  Oriented by Herbert Rocha <br>
-Map2Check – Uma Abordagem para Verificação de Programas com Loops usando Program Slicing
+Map2Check – Uma Abordagem para Verificação de Programas com Loops usando Program Slicing.
+All the data collected here is available in more details in the Master Thesis of Marek Chalupa.
+[Click here to see it!](./initial%20slides/thesis_PIBIC.pdf)

 ---
 ### TO DO 27/03~10/04: